mistergreen/WAAC/README.md

 I decided not to do back up to settings.
 It's too complicated.
 It's best you stick a 9v battery to the arduino in case of a power outtage :)

 #ABOUT
-This a plug and play system where you add and control devices through a browser, basically, no coding involved.
+This is a plug and play system where you add and control devices through a browser, basically, no coding involved.
 It's developed by Minh Truong and copyrighted under 2noodles llc.
 It is free to use with Copyright restrictions.

 #Required Equipments